Post-presidency of George H. W. Bush

-During Clinton presidency
+1990s

+First Clinton term (1993–1997)

 Upon leaving office, Bush retired with his wife, Barbara, and temporarily moved into a friend's house near the Tanglewood community of Houston as they prepared to build a permanent retirement house nearby.
 Ultimately they built their retirement house in the community of West Oaks, near Tanglewood.
 They had a presidential office within the Park Laureate Building on Memorial Drive.
 Mimi Swartz of National Geographic wrote that "The Bushes are too studiously sedate to live in River Oaks".
 They spent their summers at Walker's Point in Kennebunkport, Maine.

 In 1993, Bush was targeted in an assassination plot when he visited Kuwait to commemorate the coalition's victory over Iraq in the Gulf War.
 Kuwaiti authorities arrested 17 people who were allegedly involved in using a car bomb in an attempt to kill Bush.
 Through interviews with the suspects and examinations of the bomb's circuitry and wiring, the FBI established that the plot had been directed by the Iraqi Intelligence Service.
 A Kuwaiti court later convicted all but one of the defendants.
 Two months later, Clinton retaliated when he ordered the firing of 23 cruise missiles at Iraqi Intelligence Service headquarters in Baghdad.
 The day before the strike, U.S. Ambassador to the United Nations Madeleine Albright went before the Security Council to present evidence of the Iraqi plot.
 After the missiles were fired, Vice President Al Gore said the attack "was intended to be a proportionate response at the place where this plot" to assassinate Bush "was hatched and implemented".

 In September 1993, Bush and other living former presidents were invited back to the White House for the signing of the Oslo I Accord.
 They also made the case to Clinton for a repeal of NAFTA.

 On April 22, 1994, Bush attended the funeral of former president Richard Nixon.